noenic/ShareFall/README.md

  - [x] Exchange Clipboards between iOS and Windows <br>
 		 - 💻->📱Files stored in Windows's clipboard can be transfered to iOS devices (Image, Video, PDF, Text, Zip, ect..)<br>
-		 - 📱->💻For now only text and Images can be transfered from iOS devices to Windows computers
+		 - 📱->💻For now only text and Images can be transfered from iOS devices to Windows computers clipboards

  - [x] File transfert <br>
 		 - 💻 The Windows computer hosts an HTTP server, you can access the files stored in the **Share** folder by going to the website of the machine with its IP address, Or by storing the file in the clipboard and send it to the iOS device.<br>